byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 ### Control: `@clear`

-The `@exit` clause is meant as a control command for the TridyDB interactive terminal, in which the terminal moves the screen down to where the previous output is made invisible.
+The `@clear` clause is meant as a control command for the TridyDB interactive terminal, in which the terminal moves the screen down to where the previous output is made invisible.

+In reality, the effect it has is a little more pronounced.
+While this does clear the screen away when used inside a console, if it is sent in a string where multiple statements are present, then it will also flush the output of all statements that precede it.
+As a result, `@get a; @clear; @get b;` is equivalent to just `@get b;`.

-`@clear` must be given in a statement alone, notwithstanding a `@tridy` signature clause.
+As a control clause, `@clear` can only be given alone in a statement, disregarding the semicolon, and when used in a client-server environment only affects the client-side.

 <br>